JED Campus Health and Well-Being Committee

 JED Campus is a nationwide initiative of The Jed Foundation (JED) designed to guide schools through a collaborative process of comprehensive systems, programs, and policy development with customized support to build upon existing mental well-being, substance abuse, and suicide prevention efforts.
 JED Campus schools embark on a strategic partnership with JED that assesses and enhances existing work and helps to create positive, lasting, systemic change in the campus community.
 As part of the process, each school establishes an interdisciplinary, campus-wide team to assess, support, and implement improvements.

-Over the course of our participation in the program, we will:
+Throughout our participation in the JED program, we:

-• Collaborate with the JED Campus team over four years to identify opportunities to enhance emotional health, substance use, and suicide prevention efforts and ensure that schools have the strongest possible mental health safety nets.
+• Collaborated with the JED Campus team to identify opportunities to enhance emotional health, substance use, and suicide prevention efforts and ensure that schools have the strongest possible mental health safety nets.

-• Complete an in-depth, confidential survey at the beginning of the program, and then again after three years, to assess mental health promotion, substance use, and suicide prevention efforts.
+• Completed an in-depth, confidential survey at the beginning of the program, and then again after three years, to assess mental health promotion, substance use, and suicide prevention efforts.

-• Participate in a full-day, in-person campus visit with JED Campus staff to generate goals for improvement and develop a strategic plan that serves as a roadmap over the course of the program
+• Participated in a full-day campus visit with JED Campus staff to generate goals for improvement and developed a strategic plan that serves as a roadmap over the course of the program.
+Accomplishments are outlined below.

-• Receive ongoing support from a dedicated Campus Advisor who provides consultation, guidance, and resources to help each school achieve its goals.
+• Received ongoing support from a dedicated Campus Advisor who provided consultation, guidance, and resources to help each school achieve its goals.

-The committee has successfully completed many strategic plan items since the start of the project and is working on phase two initiatives.
-The accomplishments and new goals are outlined below.
+The JED Health and Well-Being Committee successfully completed many strategic plan items since the start of the project, in three phases.
+The accomplishments are outlined below.

 • Established, identified, and trained faculty champions (mental well-being ambassadors)